fengnzl/Leetcode-Sync-Github-Helper/README.md

 pnpm build
 ```

-And then pack files under `extension`, you can upload `extension.crx` or `extension.xpi` to appropriate extension store.
+And then pack files under `extension`, you can upload `extension` directory to appropriate extension store.